 - The main hall has a dance floor with carpet surround, projector screen and seating and tables for 60

-- Patio doors lead out to a patio and the field.
-Patio chairs and tables are available for hirers use.
+- Patio doors leading to a patio and the field.
+Chairs and tables are available for hirers use.

 - The kitchen has a range style cooker, fridge, water boiler, dishwasher, kettle and crockery for 60.